sapthesh/terabox-directlink/README.md

+# TeraBox Direct Link

-# Just add the link the input field and click submit.
+Just add the link the input field and click submit.
 It will give you direct link